StephenBondor/bus-when/README.md

 _A next bus arrival time app_

-This app is front-end and back-end solution to the problem of delerving up-to-date arrival time information to people waiting for a bus.
+This app is a frontend and backend solution to the problem of delerving up-to-date arrival time information to people waiting for a bus.

 Deployed [here](https://epic-euclid-7b3828.netlify.com)